ppeetteerrs/obsidian-zola/content/authors/_index.md

 "aaran-xu" = "authors/aaran-xu.md"
 +++

-The authurs of the blog articles.
+The authors of the blog articles.